 Mesothelioma is a dangerous health issue that affects many people.
 The risks are significant, however, there are ways to lessen them.
 Mesothelioma is a very specific type of cancer.
 It is a form of cancer that occurs in the layer of tissue that covers most of the body’s internal organs, which is called the mesothelium.

 Mesothelioma is very aggressive and dangerous.
 Treatments are available, but in many cases, there is no available cure.
-Mesothelioma is typically divided into different categories based on what part of the mesothelium is affected.
+It is typically divided into different categories based on what part of the mesothelium is affected.
 Most commonly, it affects the pleura, which is the tissue surrounding the lungs.
 This is referred to as pleural mesothelioma.
-More rare types of mesothelioma exist.
+More rare types exist.
 These typically affect tissues in the abdomen, which is known as peritoneal mesothelioma.
 It can also present in the tissues around the heart and the testicles.

 The most common factors that lead to mesothelioma include:

 Smoking: A leading cause of many forms of cancer, smoking is a significant contributor to mesothelioma.

 Radiation Exposure: Radiation has been shown to do a great deal of damage to the human body.
 Radiation has been shown to cause cancer and other ailments, including mesothelioma.

 Genetic Factors: Some people are born with a disadvantage.
 It is possible that one person may be genetically predisposed to be at greater risk for mesothelioma than someone else.

 Asbestos Exposure: This is one of the biggest factors in the United States.
 In fact 70 to 80 percent of mesothelioma patients were previously exposed to asbestos.